 “Mirror Of The Witch” is a historical drama that tells the story of a cursed young girl who was born as a princess but was left abandoned deep in the mountains, there she meets a man named Heo Jun.

 Kim Sae Ron and Yoon Si Yoon led the drama.
-Their large age gap attracted fans who wondered how the drama will turn out.
+Their large age gap was the subject of gossip as many fans wondered how the drama will turn out.

 The drama was released back in 2016, back then Kim Sae Ron was 16 years old, 14 years younger than Yoon Si Yoon who; back then, was 30 years old.

 If you attempt to search for “Mirror Of The Witch” kiss scene, you’ll never find one.
 Mindful of the age gap, it seems like the writer and director chose to avoid a kiss scene.

 “Who Are You: School 2015” also known as “School 2015” is another installment of the very successful KBS series titled “School” which launched many Korean actors and actresses to success.